 The RTP, TCP, and UDP protocols use TCP/IP software for network communications.
 TCP/IP offers two forms of network addresses: IP addresses and domain names.
 An IP address is a 32-bit numeric address.
 It is represented in dotted notation as a set of four numbers separated by periods, such as 199.72.46.202.
 IPv6 addresses are represented by up to 8 colon separated hex digit pairs, such as 0::FF.
 An alternative, domain names are in a format that is easier to recognize and remember, such as www.ixiacom.com.
 To use domain names, you need either a Domain Name Server (DNS) set up in your network or an /etc/hosts file on each computer.

-To determine a Windows 2000, Windows Vista, Windows XP, or Windows Server 2003 computer's local IP address, enter the following command:
+To determine a Windows computer's local IP address, enter the following command: